 Before combining the two possible CERN beams, let us consider LENA as potential detector.
 LENA (with a fiducial volume of ~ 45 kt) can as well be used as detector for a low-energy βB oscillation experiment.
-In the energy range 0.2-1.2 MeV, the performed simulations show that muon events are separable from electron events due to their different track lengths in the detector and due to the electron emitted in the muon decay.
+In the energy range 0.2-1.2 GeV, the performed simulations show that muon events are separable from electron events due to their different track lengths in the detector and due to the electron emitted in the muon decay.

 For high energies, muons travel longer than electrons as electrons undergo scattering and bremsstrahlung.
 This results in different distributions of the number of photons and the timing pattern, which can be used to distinguish between the two classes of events.
 For low energies, muons can be recognized by observing the electron of its succeeding decay after a mean time of 2.2 μ s.
-Using both criteria, an efficiency of ~ 90 % for muon appearance has been calculated within 1 % electron background.
+Using both criteria, an efficiency of ~ 90 % for muon appearance has been calculated with acceptance of 1 % electron background.

 The advantage of using a liquid scintillator detector for such an experiment is the good energy reconstruction of the neutrino beam.
-Neutrinos of these energies can produce delta resonances which subsequently decay into nucleon and pion.
-In Water Čerenkov detectors, pions with energies under the Čerenkov threshold contribute to the error in the energy of the neutrino.
+However, neutrinos of these energies can produce delta resonances which subsequently decay into a nucleon and a pion.
+In Water Čerenkov detectors, pions with energies under the Čerenkov threshold contribute to the uncertainty of the neutrino energy.
 In LENA these particles can be detected.
-The effect of pion production and similar reactions is under study in order to estimate the actual energy resolution.
+The effect of pion production and similar reactions is currently under investigation in order to estimate the actual energy resolution.